Most families borrow money to help defray the cost of education.

 Direct Unsubsidized Loans are for undergraduate and graduate students, and there is no requirement to show financial need.
 You are responsible for paying the interest at all times.
 Interest rates are fixed for the life of the loan, and repayment begins six months after you graduate, leave school or drop below half-time status.

 Direct PLUS Loans are for graduate students and parents of dependent undergraduates only.
-Interest rates are fixed but higher than the rates of Perkins, Direct Subsidized, and Direct Unsubsidized Loans.
+Interest rates are fixed but higher than the rates of Direct Subsidized, and Direct Unsubsidized Loans.
 For parents repayment begins after the loan has been fully paid out, but for graduate students the loan will be placed into deferment until six months after you leave school or drop below half-time status.

 Parents and graduate student may borrow up to the cost of attendance minus all other aid.
-Unlike the Perkins, Direct Subsidized, or Direct Unsubsidized loans, eligibility relies on a good credit history.
+Unlike Direct Subsidized, or Direct Unsubsidized loans, eligibility relies on a good credit history.
 If a parent cannot secure a PLUS loan, the student may qualify for additional unsubsidized loans

 Direct Consolidation Loans allow you to combine most federal student loans into one bill with one monthly payment.
 The loan has a fixed interest rate and gives you thirty years to back it back, which can lower monthly payments.
 Make sure to consider the impacts of losing any original loan benefits or of increasing the length of your repayment period before you go this permanent route.
 Once loans are combined, they cannot be separated again.